mikependon/RepoDB.NET/pages/features/implicitmapping.md

 ---

-This is a feature that would allow you to implicitly map the .NET CLR type or class properties into its equivalent object in the database.
+This is a feature that would allow you to implicitly map the .NET CLR types or class properties into its equivalent object in the database.
 Certain mapper classes has been provided in order to avoid the usage of the attributes within the classes.

 ### Fluent Mapping